karantan/go-devenv-lambda/README.md

 #### Code

-Go code is located in the `<service-name>` folder (in our case `hello` folder).
-Technically we could have all code and serverless configuration in the root directory but this way we can easily add more lambda services.
-Also the `serverless.yml` file would have more things in the `package` section because we would need to exclude more things.
+Go code is located in the root folder.
+All Lambda functions are in `functions` folder.

 #### Deployment